jekverse/Paperspace-CLI-Manager/readme.md

 ## Contributors

-This repository was created with dedication by myself and my BestFriend, **ChatGPT**.
-We collaborated to provide a fast and efficient solution for Paperspace Gradient users who prefer command-line usage.
+"This repository was created with dedication by me and my BestFriend, **ChatGPT**.
+We collaborated to provide a fast and efficient solution for Paperspace Gradient users who prefer using the command line.
+I am also deeply grateful to [Nocrypt Sensei](https://github.com/NoCrypt) for all the help and support he has provided."